How Cold Winter Weather Impacts Your Eyes

 Cold winter weather can damage your eyes if you don’t take the proper precautions.
 Here’s how to keep your eyes healthy.

 When you’ve had to brave cold winter weather, you’ve probably taken some precautions to protect the most sensitive parts of your body: gloves for your hands, a hat for your ears, and boots for your toes.
 Just like these extremities, our eyes are also sensitive to the cold.
 Without protective measures, cold weather can dry out our eyes, and even cause vision problems.
+Luckily, we have some tips for beating winter dry eyes.
 Just as you know that your fingers should be protected from the cold, you should also know how to protect your eyes from the icy elements.

 In the winter, your eyes can become too dry, too cold, or both.
 Although your body provides natural defenses to protect your eyes from exterior damage — mechanisms like eyelids, eyelashes, and tears — the weather can still take its toll on your eye health if you’re not careful.